davidc4991vvc/azinstant/README.md

 azinstant
 =========

 A site that shows movie search results from Amazon as you type in an instant manner.
+This was done on a hack day and there are many edgy parts and duct tapes holding it together!

+Azinstant makes use of the following:

 Flask - REST API
 Amazon Product API - Catalog Data
 Amazon Simple Product API - Wrapper

 jQuery - AJAX and JSONP
 Twitter Bootstrap
 Bootswatch - theme